WFP-VAM/wfpthemes/README.md

 ## Fonts

 WFP uses **Open Sans** as its main font for publications and data visualizations.
-Fonts often creat headaches in R so if you have problems its not your fault.
+For other visual aspects, such as fonts and logo usage, please refer to the [WFP Visual Identity Guide](https://multimedia.wfp.org/Package/20SIJQCC99H).

 ## Usage